kittennbfive/lkv373-tools/README.md

 callgraphs/ makes visual representations of function calls starting at the function you want. based on disassm/, written in C and Perl. see README there.

-call_lists/ lists all calls in the right order starting at some address. quickly hacked together, based on callgraphs. mostly untested.
+call_lists/ lists all calls in the right order starting at some address.
+REALLY hacked together, based on callgraphs. mostly untested, probably really bad.

+NEW: simulator/ - My main work on this project.
+See README there.

 everything is under AGPL v3 or later, WITHOUT ANY WARRANTY and tested on Linux only.